reedhodges/reedhodges.github.io/resume.markdown

 **Graduate Research Assistant** <br>
 *Duke University / Durham, NC / 2018-present*
 - Analyzed large datasets from particle physics experiments using C++ and Python for use in theoretical modeling
-- Managed the publicly-available codebases on Github for 4 research projects, encouraging transparency and reproducibility
+- Managed the publicly-available codebases on GitHub for 4 research projects, encouraging transparency and reproducibility
 - Derived over 30 new mathematical functions to explain data from particle colliders
 - Collaborated with interdisciplinary teams to translate complex scientific concepts into accessible presentations, communicating the implications and applications of research findings at national and international meetings
 - Published 4 papers in top-ranked academic journals, playing a key role in research, writing, and presentation